miikanissi/miikanissi.com/content/posts/hotplug-dual-monitor-setup-bspwm.md

 [Gnome](https://www.gnome.org/) or [KDE](https://kde.org/).
 One of these features is the support for hot plugging an external monitor to a laptop while it's running and having your desktop environment set everything up automatically.
-On a minimal window manager setup, features like these are typically missing and you are required to configure everything manually.
+On a minimal window manager setup, features like these are typically missing, and you are required to configure everything manually.
 This post will go over my own monitor hot plugging setup and scripts for [BSPWM](https://github.com/baskerville/bspwm).
-Every window manager is different and this configuration might not work for [i3](https://i3wm.org/) or [dwm](https://dwm.suckless.org/), but it might give an idea of things that need to be considered.
+Every window manager is different, and this configuration might not work for [i3](https://i3wm.org/) or [dwm](https://dwm.suckless.org/), but it might give an idea of things that need to be considered.

 ## BSPWM Startup

 The first thing to consider with an external monitor setup is what happens on startup.
-When you boot up your laptop with no external monitors connected you should have everything on your laptop display.
+When you boot up your laptop with no external monitors connected, you should have everything on your laptop display.
 However, if you have an external monitor attached on boot up, you should allocate some workspaces and a status bar to both monitors.

-Every time BSPWM loads up it automatically runs it's configuration file located in `~/.config/bspwm/bspwmrc`.
-This configuration file is just a shell script so you can run any command-line commands and tools directly inside of the configuration file.
+Every time BSPWM loads up, it automatically runs its configuration file located in `~/.config/bspwm/bspwmrc`.
+This configuration file is just a shell script, so you can run any command-line commands and tools directly inside the configuration file.
 In this file we can define the amount of workspaces to create depending on what monitors are connected.

 In the following snippet of the configuration file, we first define the internal and external monitor connected to the laptop.
 You can get the monitor names by running `xrandr -q` while your external monitor is connected.
-After defining the monitors we check to see if BSPWM is loading for the first time of the session.
+After defining the monitors, we check to see if BSPWM is loading for the first time of the session.
 This is important because we don't want to create additional workspaces every time BSPWM is reloaded.
 We can access this information by getting the first passed parameter with `$1`.
 This parameter tells us the amount of reloads in the session.
 If the number is 0 we know that we are loading BSPWM for the first time.
-Next we use XRandR to query for the status of the external monitor.
-If it is connected we assing half of the workspaces to it and the other half to the internal monitor.
-If the external monitor is not connected we create all 10 workspaces on the internal monitor.
+Next, we use XRandR to query for the status of the external monitor.
+If it is connected, we assign half of the workspaces to it and the other half to the internal monitor.
+If the external monitor is not connected, we create all 10 workspaces on the internal monitor.

 ```bash